About Nuclear Fusion: The Next Economics And Mining The Moon

 Logistical Reality Of Mining The Moon

 In 2005, according to the United States Energy Information Administration, America consumed one-fifth of the world’s total primary energy.
 Therefore, the world would need a minimum of 100 tonnes of helium-3 a year.
-In a reality this figure would more than likely be over 200 tonnes of helium-3 per annum.
+In reality this figure would more than likely be over 200 tonnes of helium-3 per annum.
 This would equate to one spacecraft carrying a four tonne payload making a trip from the Moon to the Earth once a week.

 It is estimated that for every tonne of helium-3 on the Moon, 100 tonnes of regolith, a loose material covering rocks, would have to be processed.
 Whether or not the Moon is successfully mined for helium-3 huge logistical problems would still have to overcome.